-- Joined the CEO Action for Diversity and Inclusion Pledge, committing to further actions around diversity and inclusion in the workplace. - Established a Vendor Code of Conduct that outlines expectations of vendors.
+- Our Board of Directors approved a performance modifier for executive officers' annual incentive award program based on the company achieving certain measures to attract, retain and develop a diverse and inclusive workforce. - MDU Resources joined the CEO Action for Diversity and Inclusion Pledge, committing to further actions around diversity and inclusion in the workplace. - MDU Resources implemented a human resource information system that better reports data across our business segments. - MDU Resources established a Vendor Code of Conduct that outlines our expectations of vendors.